Arielliv/wix_flutter_workshop/README.md

-pre

 # *flutter workshop*

 ## Prerequisites

 - follow the instraction - https://flutter.dev/docs/get-started/install/macos (you can skip iOS setup).
-- I recommand to use VSCode - https://code.visualstudio.com/
+- For IDE I recommand to use VSCode - https://code.visualstudio.com/
     - Download flutter extention:
-     -in VSCode go to view -> Extainsions -> search for flutter -> install it
+	   in VSCode go to view -> Extainsions -> search for flutter -> install it or

-        or

 	        <kbd>shift</kbd> <kbd>command</kbd> <kbd>x</kbd> -> search for flutter and install it.
-also install mateirial Icon theme - <kbd>shift</kbd> <kbd>command</kbd> <kbd>x</kbd> - search for flutter and install it.
+	- Also install mateirial Icon theme - <kbd>shift</kbd> <kbd>command</kbd> <kbd>x</kbd> - search for flutter and install it.
+- For phone emolator we will use android studio :
-- For those who forgot - Install android studio(so you can use their simulator) - https://developer.android.com/studio/?gclid=EAIaIQobChMIpo7-tIH75QIVGODtCh127QL1EAAYASAAEgLqi_D_BwE
+	-  Install android studio(so you can use their emolator) - https://developer.android.com/studio/?gclid=EAIaIQobChMIpo7-tIH75QIVGODtCh127QL1EAAYASAAEgLqi_D_BwE

+- now try to create new project - `flutter create --androidx [pick a name for your app]`

-by the end you should be able to run flutter doctor on this project and succeed.
+By now ,you should be able to run `flutter doctor` on this project and succeed.

-flutter create --androidx

-## cheat list VSCode
+### cheat list for VSCode

 <kbd>option</kbd> <kbd>shift</kbd> <kbd>F</kbd> -> format your code